synacktiv/octoscan/README.md

 	Check for known vulnerabilities.
 - bot-check
 	Check for if statements that are based on a bot identity.
+- dangerous-artefact
+	Check for workflow that upload artefacts containing sensitive files.
 - debug-external-trigger
 	Check for workflow that can be externally triggered.
 - debug-artefacts
 	Check for workflow that upload artefacts.
 - debug-js-exec
 	Check for workflow that execute system commands in JS scripts.
+- debug-oidc-action
+	Check for OIDC actions.
 - repo-jacking
 	Verify that external actions are pointing to a valid GitHub user or organization.
 ```